Explore Sal Island

 Quiet beaches, steady winds, chilled bars.
 Welcome to Cape Verde’s easy-going paradise.
 ARTICLESBOOKS & MORETHE OCEAN, SAND & SUN

-“Paradise is when your mind is in a perfect state,” says Frederick Lenz, and that’s what Cabo Verde offers you — it’s as colourful as happy if you only discover its vibrant energy, natural beauty and great culture.
-The more you get to know the place, the more fascinating it gets.
-Explore the Island of Sal through this website, and see if you fall in love with what Sal can offer you.
+“Paradise is when your mind is in a perfect state,” says Frederick Lenz, and that’s what Cabo Verde offers you — it’s both a colourful and a happy place if you only discover its vibrant energy, natural beauty and great culture.
+The more you get to know it, the more fascinating it gets.
+Explore the Island of Sal through our website, and see if you fall in love with what Sal can offer you.

 New Articles